CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 Multi Tenancy using Accounts

-In modern microservice architecture it is common to share infrastructure - such as NATS - between services.
-Accounts are securely isolated communication contexts that allow multi-tenancy in a NATS deployment.
+In modern microservice architecture it is common to share infrastructure - such as NATS - between services. are securely isolated communication contexts that allow multi-tenancy in a NATS deployment.
 They allow users to bifurcate technology from business driven use cases, where data silos are created by design, not software limitations.
-Furthermore, they facilitate the controlled exchange of information between those data silos/Tenants/Accounts.
+Furthermore, they facilitate the of information between those data silos/Tenants/Accounts.

 Accounts